miklevin/mlseo/README.md

 ### Pickling Keys For Database

 This example uses a pickled tuple containing the Date and the URL as the database key.
 It shows data both going in and coming out of the database.
 Notice the pickled key is restored to its original form.
 This approach prevents duplicate records in your database.
 Because dictionary keys must be unique, attempts to insert a new record with the same URL+Date key will fail, meaning this crawler can only record each page on the site once per day.
+This is a good thing.
+It's what databases are for.

 ```python
 import httpx